 Whitefish Dunes State Park

-Whitefish Dunes State Park located about 10 miles outside of Sturgeon Bay on Door County’s eastern shore is a great place for family picnics, hunting, fishing, boating, swimming and nature hiking.
-At the entrance to Whitefish Dunes State Park is the Nature Center and is completely accessible.
+Whitefish Dunes State Park located about 10 miles outside of Sturgeon Bay on Door County’s eastern shore is a great place for family picnics, hunting, fishing, boating, swimming, and nature hiking.
+At the entrance to Whitefish Dunes State Park is the Nature Center which is completely accessible.
 It is here you can also find the only beach wheelchair in the area.
-If you should visit the park on a day when the beach wheelchair is already being used, do not despair as the beach itself uses a plastic grid system allowing easy access onto the sand.
+If you should visit the park on a day when the beach wheelchair is already being used, do not despair as the beach itself uses a plastic grid system allowing easy access to the sand.

-The park contains almost 15 miles of walking/hiking trails of varying degrees of difficulty but the 1.5 mil Brachiopod Trail is intended to be accessible for everyone.
-However, you should still be cautious and have someone with to assist as parts of the trail can be difficult to navigate based upon recent weather conditions.
+The park contains almost 15 miles of walking/hiking trails of varying degrees of difficulty but the 1.5-mile Brachiopod Trail is intended to be accessible for everyone.
+However, you should still be cautious and have someone to assist as parts of the trail can be difficult to navigate based on recent weather conditions.
 No matter what you do or where you go in Whitefish Dunes State Park, always be on the lookout on the trails ahead of you and in the surrounding woods as the park is home to a variety of plants and animals.